kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I projectile vomit into a wastepaper bin on a Metro platform.
 - I have really bad food poisoning for about 2 days.
 - My friend was not affected by anything, and we ate exactly the same things.
-- As I trawl through the tweetage around this time, I have to wonder if they wanted to shut me up and poisoned me for that reason.
+- As I trawl through the tweetage around this time, I notice I am very vocal about everything that is happening, and I have to wonder if they wanted to shut me up and somehow poisoned me for that reason.

 ## Hotel room selfie pic

 - An account: https://x.com/ItsMe50474936 interacts with me.
+Note the "It's me" name.
-- They post an extremely interesting picture.
+- They post an extremely interesting picture to me.

 ![Woman taking a selfie in the hotel room](../../content/tweets/hotel-room-selfie-pic.png){width=65%}